 The Drive Along Turnagain Arm

 The 45-minute drive from Anchorage to Girdwood along the Turnagain Arm of Cook Inlet is one of the world's great drives, ranking right up there with Italy's Amalfi Drive and the highway along the Rhine south of Coblenz.
 The Seward Highway linking Anchorage and Seward is a National Forest Scenic Byway and one of 15 roads in the United States that has been designated as an "All-American Road."
+Because of this, the road is well-maintained so you won't need to trade in your car or check out auto refinance rates to finance a 4x4 or big SUV to navigate the route.

 From beginning to end there are dramatic views of mountain scenery and the inlet.
 There's a good chance of viewing dall sheep, such as the one in the photo above, and a somewhat lesser chance of seeing some of Cook Inlet's 350 beluga whales and an eagle or two.
 There's the possibility, too, of seeing the tide come in.
 Turnagain Arm's bore tide is the second highest in North America, second only to the tide in Canada's Bay of Fundy.